-In compliance with the Paperwork Reduction Act (44 U.S.C.
-Start Printed Page 533573501 et seq.), this document announces that EPA is planning to submit a continuing Information Collection Request (ICR) to the Office of Management and Budget (OMB).
-This is a request for an existing approved collection.
-This ICR is scheduled to expire on February 28, 2006.
+In compliance with the Paperwork Reduction Act (PRA) (44 U.S.C.
+3501 et seq.), this document announces that EPA is planning to submit a request to the Office of Management and Budget (OMB) to renew an existing approved Information Collection Request (ICR) concerning standards for facilities that handle hazardous waste.
+This ICR is scheduled to expire on August 31, 2012.
 Before submitting the ICR to OMB for review and approval, EPA is soliciting comments on specific aspects of the proposed information collection as described below.

 FOR FURTHER INFORMATION CONTACT:

-EPA has established a public docket for this ICR under Docket ID number RCRA-2005-0014, which is available for public viewing at the RCRA Docket in the EPA Docket Center (EPA/DC), EPA West, Room B102, 1301 Constitution Ave., NW., Washington, DC.
-The EPA Docket Center Public Reading Room is open from 8:30 a.m. to 4:30 p.m., Monday through Friday, excluding legal holidays.
-The telephone number for the Reading Room is (202) 566-1744, and the telephone number for the RCRA Docket is (202) 566-0270.
-An electronic version of the public docket is available through EPA Dockets (EDOCKET) at http://www.epa.gov/edocket.
-Use EDOCKET to obtain a copy of the draft collection of information, submit or view public comments, access the index listing of the contents of the public docket, and to access those documents in the public docket that are available electronically.
-Once in the system, select “search,” then key in the docket ID number identified above.
+EPA has established a public docket for this ICR under Docket ID No. EPA-HQ-RCRA-2012-0187, which is available for online viewing at www.regulations.gov, or in person viewing at the RCRA Docket in the EPA Docket Center (EPA/DC), EPA West, Room 3334, 1301 Constitution Ave.
+NW., Washington, DC.
+The EPA/DC Public Reading Room is open from 8 a.m. to 4:30 p.m., Monday through Friday, excluding legal holidays.
+The telephone number for the Reading Room is (202) 566-1744, and the telephone number for RCRA Docket is (202) 566-0270.

 Title: General Hazardous Waste Facility Standards.